-As previously stated, Covid-19 had a greater impact on maths as other subjects.
-With this in mind, we used recovery funding to employ a specialist maths tutor to provide bespoke tutoring following a detailed question level analysis of children's gaps in learning.
+We used recovery funding to employ a specialist maths tutor to provide bespoke tutoring following a detailed question level analysis of children's gaps in learning.
 A specialist English tutor was also recruited.
 The tutors were employed to close the gap for progress and attainment, in maths, grammar, spelling and punctuation, for disadvantaged pupils and national average.
 Pupils from across Key Stage 2 received Maths and English tutoring, with their progress reviewed weekly.

-Year 6 pupils became the priority in the Spring Term, with the proportion of children reaching the expected standard in maths, grammar, spelling and punctuation significantly higher than the proportion of them reaching the expected standard when they were in year 3.
+Year 6 pupils became the priority in the Spring Term, with the proportion of children reaching the expected standard in maths, grammar, spelling and punctuation significantly higher than the proportion of them reaching the expected standard when they were in year 4.